- Home

 - After vaccination, please take a rest under observation for 30 minutes.
 If there is no discomfort, you can leave hospital.

-- Local reactions are rare.
-5 to 12 days after inoculation, there are occasional side effects such as rash, cough, rhinitis or fever, temporary arthralgia, arthritis and neuritis.
+- Five to 12 days after inoculation, there are occasional side effects such as rash, cough, rhinitis or fever, temporary arthralgia, arthritis and neuritis.

 Reminders